Aftaputra/Microscope-OF/README.md

 * `mkdir -p dist`
 * `tar -c --exclude-vcs --exclude-from .tarignore -vzf dist/openflexure-microscope-server.tar.gz .`

+#### Docker

+We don't use docker to distribute the server application due to the number of system-level permissions it would need, and the fact that docker mounts break the autostorage extension.
+If you really want to use docker though, after building the image on your pi you need to start the container with the following flags:
+* `docker run --privileged  -v /opt/vc:/opt/vc --env LD_LIBRARY_PATH=/opt/vc/lib --device /dev/vchiq --publish 5000:5000`

 ## Build-system

 As of 1.0.0b0, we're using [Poetry](https://github.com/sdispater/poetry) to manage dependencies, build, and distribute the package.
 All package information and dependencies are found in `pyproject.toml`, in line with [PEP 518](https://www.python.org/dev/peps/pep-0518/).
 If you're developing this package, make use of `poetry.lock` to ensure you're using the latest locked dependency list.